-- 1 Which of the world's major biomes are shown on this map of the Kokoda Trail area? - 2 What is the relationship between forest and terrain in this environment? - 3 Explain why you think this relationship occurs.
+- 1 Which of the world's major biomes are shown on this map of the Kokoda Trail area? - 2 What is the relationship between forest and terrain in this environment? - 3 Explain why you think this relationship occurs. - 4 Research the Kokoda campaign that took place between July 1942 and January 1943.
+Focus on the ways in which the natural environment (landforms, forest and rainfall) influenced the soldiers and the campaign.

-Source 1 The rugged terrain of the Owen Stanley Range, Papua New Guinea
+Source 1.20 The rugged terrain of the Owen Stanley Range, Papua New Guinea chapter 1 growing food 57